VigneshG1616/smart_brain_api/README.md

-# SmartBrain-api - Final
+# SmartBrain-api - Dockerised

 1. Clone this repo
-2. Run `npm install`
+2. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
-3. Run `npm start`
+3. Make sure your Docker is up and running in your machine
-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
+4. Run docker-compose up --build or docker-compose -d up --build
-5. Add your own database credentials to `server.js` line 12
+5. For Frontend part clone and run this [repo](https://github.com/VigneshG1616/Smart_Brain)

 You can grab Clarifai API key [here](https://www.clarifai.com/)